 At NKU Chase, Assoc.
 Dean Rosenthal teaches Legal Writing, Employment Discrimination Law, and Advanced Appellate Advocacy.
 He also runs the moot court program and has coached at least twenty moot court teams during his time at Chase.
 Several of those teams have won national championships or have been national runners-up.
 Many of those teams have also won brief-writing awards.
 View the teams’ successes at NKU Chase Competition Teams.

 Assoc.
 Dean Rosenthal graduated cum laude from Union College (New York) with a bachelor's degree in political science.
 He earned his J.D. from Vanderbilt University Law School and his LL.M. (with distinction) from the Georgetown University Law Center.
 He has published numerous articles and essays in the field of employment discrimination law and legal writing.
+He is an elected member of the American Law Institute.

 Is Protecting an Employee’s Right to Knowingly File False EEOC Charges a Necessary Evil? _ Loy.
 L. A. L. Rev. _ (forthcoming 2021).